DemocracyClub/register-design-patterns/_governance_patterns/index.md

 ---

-Governance describes the process of maintaining a register.
-That is, governance includes how and when information in a register is added, removed or changed and who does the updating.
-Understanding the governance of a register allows people considering using the register to make informed decisions about how much they can rely on it.
+Governance describes the process of maintaining a list.
+That is, governance includes how and when information in a list is added, removed or changed and who does the updating.

+Understanding the governance of a list allows people considering using the register to make informed decisions about how much they can rely on it.

 <div class="container">
 <div class="fukol-grid">